 Pronouns: She / Her / Hers

-Whether they come from our mothers, our friends, from society, or TV shows, words affect us and shape our view of ourselves and of the world.
+Whether they come from our mothers, friends, society, or TV shows, words affect us and shape our view of ourselves and of the world.
 Words can tear us down and build us up.
 They can be harsh, critical, loving, or surprising.
-But through it all, the power of words in our lives are a signal to us a deep truth about what it means to be human.
-Words matter because we are not islands alone, but a collective meaning makers.
+But through it all, the power of words in our lives signals to us a deep truth about what it means to be human.
+Words matter because we are not islands alone but collective meaning makers.
 We are complex and unique individuals who find comfort and meaning in connected relationships with others.
-Our sense of self and our hope in life stems from the words we hear and from the people that mean the most to us.
+Our sense of self and hope in life stems from the words we hear and the people who mean the most to us.

 Those critical thoughts take their toll on your body, your mind, and your spirit and can leave you feeling hopeless, powerless, and alone.

 In therapy sessions, we will work together to better understand the many factors that have led to those painful thoughts and feelings.
 From there, we will look at your health holistically and envision together what emotional, physical, mental, and spiritual health looks like for you.
 Together, we will walk that road from struggle towards health and set you up with better coping skills for the future.
 Our therapeutic relationship centers around your experience, so in collaboration we can face whatever struggle you have gotten used to carrying on your own.